Leica M9 vs Panasonic GH4

 It is notable that the GH4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the M9 does not offer wifi capability.

 Both the M9 and the GH4 have been discontinued, but can regularly be found used on eBay.
 The M9 was replaced by the Leica M Typ 240, while the GH4 was followed by the Panasonic GH5.
+Further information on the two cameras, as well as related accessories, can be found on the official Leica and Panasonic websites.

 Review summary: Leica M9 vs Panasonic GH4